Aarhus University Seal

 Aarhus University is a comprehensive university encompassing a broad spectrum of fields, from engineering and natural sciences to the arts, health, and business, creating a vibrant community where students can engage with peers across diverse academic disciplines.

-The university is centered in the city of Aarhus and houses 40.000 students.
+The university is centered in the city of Aarhus and houses 52.000 students.
 Practically everyone speaks and understands English, making it easy for you to settle and get around.
 The university has more than 40 campus Friday bars open to everyone and has a strong focus on social life and work-life balance.

 Career prospects

-Digitalisation is ‘the big change’ and digital technologies are penetrating every sector.
-Computer Engineering graduates have a plethora of career opportunities across various sectors, including but not limited to software development, ICT systems and services, as well as consultancy roles.
+Computer Engineering graduates have many career opportunities across various sectors, including but not limited to software development, project manager, tech specialist, consultancy roles, ICT systems and services.

 Additionally, there's the option to pursue an academic or research career, particularly with further studies towards a PhD, or to embark on entrepreneurial endeavors within the technology sector.